openpublishoperation/mim-docs-psprocessing/mim-cmdlets/FIMAutomation/vlatest/ConvertTo-FIMResource.md

 ```

 ## DESCRIPTION
-The ConvertTo-FIMResource cmdlet deserializes XML resources used elsewhere in themmseeWindows PowerShell™ cmdlet set.
+The **ConvertTo-FIMResource** cmdlet deserializes XML resources used elsewhere in themmseeWindows PowerShell™ cmdlet set.
 The cmdlet returns ExportObject, ImportObject, and MatchObjects.
-This is the complement cmdlet to ConvertFrom-FIMResource .
+This is the complement cmdlet to the **ConvertFrom-FIMResource** cmdlet.

 The cmdlet deserializes the objects by usingXmlObjectSerializerin Windows .NET.

-To help distinguish ConvertTo-FIMResource from ConvertFrom-FIMResource , remember that you are converting to FIM resources from a file.
+To help distinguish **ConvertTo-FIMResource** from **ConvertFrom-FIMResource**, remember that you are converting to FIM resources from a file.

-For more information about themmseeWindows PowerShell™ cmdlet set see about_FIM.

 ## EXAMPLES

-### ------------------------ EXAMPLE 1 ------------------------
+### Example 1: Deserialize an ExportObject
 ```
-$pilot =  ConvertTo-FIMResource  -file pilot.xml $matches =  Join-FIMConfig  -source $pilot -target $production -defaultJoin "DisplayName"
+$Pilot =  ConvertTo-FIMResource  -File pilot.xml $Matches =  Join-FIMConfig  -Source $Pilot -Target $Production -defaultJoin "DisplayName"
 ```

-This is a simple example of how you can deserialize ExportObject instances that were serialized on another system.
+This command shows how you can deserialize ExportObject instances that were serialized on another system.
+The command stores the result to the variable named $Pilot.

 ## PARAMETERS